Social Affairs Commission (SOC)

 The problems of lack of labour and skills shortages in construction are crucial for FIEC.
 They create difficulties for companies that are seeking to recruit workers and it is the long-term competitiveness of the industry which is at stake.

-The issue of labour and skills shortages are also discussed in the framework of the Social Dialogue with EFBWW (European Federation of Building and Woodworkers) and is addressed in EU projects.
+The issue of labour and skills shortages are also discussed in the framework of the Social Dialogue with EFBWW (European Federation of Builders and Woodworkers) and is addressed in EU projects.

 Actions and key dates